ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 ![Ubuntu 18.10 on a Linx 1010B tablet](/guides/linx-1810.png){: .center}

-### Other Desktop Environments
+### Other Desktop Environments {#otherdes}

 GNOME seems to be the best set up for tablets at this time, although it can be slow.
-I have spent some time with XFCE on the tablet which is much faster, but has issues with tapping-to-click in some applications, and screen rotation must be managed manually (example commands below).

-If you want to stay with GNOME but speed things up a bit, you can install "GNOME Tweaks" and turn off animations.
+If you want to stay with GNOME but speed things up a bit, you can install "GNOME Tweaks" and turn off animations, which gives a slight improvement.

+I have also tried Cinnamon, MATE and XFCE on the tablet.
+As desktop environments that have more of a traditional desktop feel, they are less demanding and therefore faster and more responsive than GNOME.
+However, they also don't fully cater for tablets in the way that GNOME does.
+None of the three support automatic rotation of the screen based on the accelerometer, or automatic rotation of touch inputs.
+That means you'll have to set your screen rotation to landscape manually if you want to use it in that orientation, and if you want to use the touchscreen in landscape orientation, you'll need to rotate it using the command-line scripts [shown here](#screenrotation).

+In XFCE particularly, I have also had issues with tapping to click and long-pressing to right-click.

 ### Ubuntu 20.10